Advanced Search

 Dual Processing

-Definition Dual processing is the principle that the mind operates on two levels at once—a conscious track and an unconscious track—both working in parallel.
-Two-Track Mind: Conscious processing: Deliberate, intentional thought (e.g., solving a problem, plan...
+Definition: Dual processing is the principle that the mind operates on two levels at once: a conscious track and an unconscious track.
+These two tracks work in parallel.
+Two-Track Mind: Conscious processing: Deliberate, intentional thought (e.g., solving a p...

-Definition: The nature–nurture issue is a long-standing debate over the relative influence of genetic inheritance (nature) and environmental experience (nurture) in shaping psychological traits and behavior.
-Modern Perspective: Today’s psychological science re...
+Definition The nature–nurture issue is a long-standing debate over the relative influence of genetic inheritance (nature) and environmental experience (nurture) in shaping psychological traits and behavior.
+Modern Perspective Today’s psychological science reco...

 Providing Aid and Assistance

-Societies provide assistance for a variety of reasons—some rooted in compassion, others in pragmatism, and still others in control.
-While motivations differ, most systems of aid can be understood through three general goals: promoting self-sufficiency, ensurin...
+Providing Aid and Assistance Societies provide assistance for a variety of reasons—some rooted in compassion, others in pragmatism, and still others in control.
+While motivations differ, most systems of aid can be understood through three general goals: promot...

-At what point—if ever—should a society require someone to accept help?
+Perspectives on Forced Help At what point—if ever—should a society require someone to accept help?
 This question rests at the intersection of personal liberty, public interest, and moral philosophy.
-While voluntary support is broadly accepted, mandated assistance remains controversial, e...
+While voluntary support is broadly accepted, mandated assista...

 Case Study